sunnyvale-academy/ITS-ICT_Containers/labs/02-Linux_installation/README.md

 Other useful Vagrant commands are:

 - `vagrant halt`: stops the VM.
-You have to run this command in the directory where the Vagrantfile is localed.
+You have to run this command in the directory where the Vagrantfile is located.

 - `vagrant destroy`: destrois the VM.
-You have to run this command in the directory where the Vagrantfile is localed.
+You have to run this command in the directory where the Vagrantfile is located.